Mindfulness-Based Stress Reduction

 - Reduce the impact of many health conditions such as high blood pressure, headaches, stomach ailments, insomnia, anxiety, depression, and others.

-Mindfulness is an innate way of paying attention to whatever is happening in your life, inwardly and outwardly – allowing for improved clarity, deeper insights and a greater sense of connection to your life.
+Mindfulness is an innate way of paying attention to whatever is happening in your life, inwardly and outwardly – allowing for improved clarity, deeper insights and a greater sense of connection with yourself and others.

-Hennepin Healthcare is offering this Mindfulness-Based Stress Reduction (MSBR) course on its downtown Minneapolis campus.
+Hennepin Healthcare is offering this Mindfulness-Based Stress Reduction (MSBR) course on its downtown Minneapolis campus, Whittier Clinic or online.
 The MBSR course has been made possible by the Person-Centered and Culturally-Inspired Integrative Health (Division of PCCIH), a newly created division in the Department of Internal Medicine.

 Throughout the Mindfulness-Based Stress Reduction (MBSR) program, you will consciously and systematically work with the challenges and demands of your everyday life.
 Your instructor will create a safe and supportive environment for this work and learning through: